 - Before you choose your degree at a Dutch university, do your research rigorously and make sure it fits your interests and career goals.
 See Bachelor's and Master's courses in the Netherlands.

-- Check out if you match with the entry requirements and admission qualifications of the university.
-Your educational background and grade point average from your prior studies will determine if you qualify for your chosen degree.
+- Check out if you meet the entry requirements and admission qualifications of the university.
+Your educational background and grade point average (GPA) from prior studies will determine if you qualify for your chosen degree.

-- For some Master programmes, there is an online eligibility check available within universities, meant to help students find out if they are eligible for that specific programme.
+- For some Master's programmes, there is an online eligibility check offered by universities, meant to help students find out if they are eligible for that specific programme.

 - Look for scholarship opportunities to cover your study expenses.
 You can also check out the Studyportals Scholarship to get some help on financing your studies abroad.

 - Figure out if you need a student visa.
-In this case, you will need to prepare necessary documents in advance.
+This usually applies to international students who don't come from the European Union (EU) or the European Economic Area (EEA).
+In this case, you will need to prepare the necessary documents in advance.

 Where to apply for degrees with no restrictions

 1. Join the Numerus Fixus degree course lottery — a university application system managed by the Dutch government.
 With Numerus Fixus, you increase your chances of being admitted to a degree course.

 However, most of the programmes are taught in Dutch.
 The main exceptions you can apply to an English-taught degree via Numerus Fixus are Medicine, Psychology, International Business Administration, and Physiotherapy.

 2. Apply directly to the universities websites after carefully checking the entry requirements for your desired study programmes.

 Where to apply for degrees with local restrictions